-After the day long deliberations, wherein delegates from the disability sector, NGOs, government employees, national institutes etc. participated, a draft was subsequently sent to the DoPT.
+After the day long deliberations, wherein delegates from the disability sector, NGOs, government employees, national institutes etc. participated.
+I had the opportunity to compile the draft on behalf of the CCPD office which was subsequently sent to the DoPT.
 Click here for a copy of the said draft hereinafter called CCPD's June 2013 Draft

 Now, almost after 8 months, the DoPT has come out with the final version of the document titled "Guidelines for providing certain facilities in respect of persons with disabilities who are already employed in Govt. for efficient performance of their duties" dated 14th Feb 2014 which is also uploaded on their website inviting comments from Ministries/ Departments.
 Click here for a copy of the said DoPT draft dt 14 Feb 14

-I can with reasonable credibility, having been a participant at the CCPD's Workshop on 28 May 2013, and having contributed towards the CCPD's draft can safely conclude today that the draft met the similar fate as that of the Disability Rights Bill of 2011 today.
-This guideline has been diluted to a great extent.
-Here is a brief evaluation of the guideline.
+I can with reasonable credibility, having been a participant at the CCPD's Workshop on 28 May 2013, and having contributed and compiled the CCPD's draft can safely conclude today that the draft has been diluted to a great extent.
+Despite that, I belief notification of the guidelines is a good step and it will not only help integrating employees with disabilities at workplace in govt but also and offer guidance to private players.
+However, here is a brief evaluation of the guideline.